code34gle/openballot/readme.md

 1. ALL Traffic from the Mobile App to the **Ballot Server** is encrypted over https AND the Ballot itself is AES encrypted with the personal key of the **Participant**.

 1. The **Ballot Server** takes the Ballot and matches the **RegistrantId** to the Registrant record.
-At this point, the Ballot is Decrypted and the vote counted.
+At this point, the Ballot is Decrypted and the votes counted.

 1. The **Ballot Server** responds with the ID of the cast Ballot as a Receipt, which is stored on the Mobile Client.
-At any time, the **Participant** can query their Ballot from the server and view the *Cast Ballot* and compare it to their local copy.
+At any time, the **Participant** can query their Ballot from the server and view the *Cast Ballot* in full.

 ----